It’s no secret that fresh, homemade pasta is one of my favorite things in the entire world.

 - I then spent three (!) more years making, tweaking, and perfecting this recipe into what it is now.

-- Whenever we bring our lasagna made with this bolognese sauce to parties, people go bonkers for it.
+- Whenever we bring our lasagna made with this bolognese sauce to parties, people go crazy for it.

 - And so (so) many times, friends and family have said that this is the best bolognese sauce they’ve ever had.